 For free nutrition information and advice, email Pat McKay

-Taking Your Dog or Cat’s Temperature Rectally
+Taking Your Dog's or Cat’s Temperature Rectally

-It is important to know that unlike people, dogs don’t necessarily become warm when they have a fever, so feeling your animal’s head, ears, or nose for heat doesn’t necessarily give any indication of his/her internal temperature.
+It is important to know that unlike people, dogs and cats don’t necessarily become warm when they have a fever, so feeling your animal’s head, ears, or nose for heat doesn’t necessarily give any indication of his/her internal temperature.

 There’s no correlation between nose temperature and moisture and an animal’s overall body temperature or health.
 The only way to tell accurately if a dog/cat has a fever is to take his/her temperature the good old-fashioned way…with a thermometer…and take it rectally.